-- Spot Market Energy Energy bought or sold by Market Participants through the PJM Energy Market. - Transmission Congestion The increased cost of energy delivered when the Transmission System is operating under constrained conditions. - Transmission Losses Energy requirements in excess of load requirements due to the energy consumed by the electrical impedance characteristics of the Transmission System. - Regulation The capability of a specific resource with appropriate telecommunications, control, and response capability to increase or decrease its output in response to a regulating control signal (PJM Manual 12: Balancing Operations). - Synchronized Reserve The capability of a specific on-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) in response to a synchronized reserve event and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide 10-minute reserve (PJM Manual 12: Balancing Operations). - Non-Synchronized Reserve The capability of a specific off-linenon-emergency generation resource with appropriate telecommunications, control, and response capability to increase output from an offline state in response to a non-synchronized reserve event to provide 10-minute reserve (see the PJM Manual 12:for Balancing Operations). - Secondary Reserve The capability of a specific on-line or off-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) when directed and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide reserves within a response between 10 30 minutes (PJM Manual 12: Balancing Operations). - Operating Reserve The amounts of generating Capacity scheduled to be available for specified periods of an Operating Day to ensure the reliable operation of PJM. - Reactive Services The amounts of generation altered by PJM to maintain reactive reliability.
+- Spot Market Energy Energy bought or sold by Market Participants through the PJM Energy Market. - Transmission Congestion The increased cost of energy delivered when the Transmission System is operating under constrained conditions. - Transmission Losses Energy requirements in excess of load requirements due to the energy consumed by the electrical impedance characteristics of the Transmission System. - Regulation The capability of a specific resource with appropriate telecommunications, control, and response capability to increase or decrease its output in response to a regulating control signal (PJM Manual 12: Balancing Operations). - Synchronized Reserve The capability of a specific on-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) in response to a synchronized reserve event and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide 10-minute reserve (PJM Manual 12: Balancing Operations). - Non-Synchronized Reserve The capability of a specific off-line generation resource with appropriate telecommunications, control, and response capability to increase output from an offline state in response to a non-synchronized reserve event to provide 10minute reserve (PJM Manual 12: Balancing Operations). - Secondary Reserve The capability of a specific on-line or off-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) when directed and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide reserves within a response between 10 - 30 minutes (PJM Manual 12: Balancing Operations). - Operating Reserve The amounts of generating Capacity scheduled to be available for specified periods of an Operating Day to ensure the reliable operation of PJM. - Reactive Services The amounts of generation altered by PJM to maintain reactive reliability. - Synchronous Condensing The instructions to generators to operate in synchronous condensing mode for reasons other than reactive support or synchronized reserve to ensure the reliable operation of PJM.

-- Synchronous Condensing The instructions to generators to operate in synchronous condensing mode for reasons other than reactive support or synchronized reserve to ensure the reliable operation of PJM. - Emergency Energy Energy bought from other Control Areas or sold to other Control Areas by PJM due to Emergencies either within PJM or within the other Control Areas. - PJM Emergency Load Response The Emergency Load Response Program is designed to provide a method by which end-use customers may be compensated by PJM for voluntarily reducing load during an emergency event. - PJM Economic Load Response The Economic Load Response Program is designed to provide incentive to end-use customers or Curtailment Service Providers ("CSP") to enhance the ability and opportunity for reduction of consumption when PJM Locational Marginal Prices ("LMP") are high. - Metering Reconciliation Metering errors and corrections that are reconciled at the end of each month by a meter error correction charge adjustment. - Inadvertent Interchange Differences between hourly net actual energy flows and net scheduled energy flow into or out of the PJM control area. - Unscheduled Transmission Service Service that PJM Members can provide to or receive from the New York ISO and are credited or charged according to the Operating Agreement. - Ramapo PAR Facilities Carrying charges collected from PJM Mid-Atlantic Control Zone transmission owners paid to the New York ISO for the Phase Angle Regulators (PARs) at Ramapo and charged according to the Operating Agreement. - Financial Transmission Rights ("FTRs") Auction Market Participants may purchase/sell FTRs by participating in the Annual and Monthly auctions. - Auction Revenue Rights ("ARRs") ARRs are the mechanism by which the proceeds from the FTR auctions are allocated.
+- Emergency Energy Energy bought from other Control Areas or sold to other Control Areas by PJM due to Emergencies either within PJM or within the other Control Areas. - PJM Emergency Load Response The Emergency Load Response Program is designed to provide a method by which end-use customers may be compensated by PJM for voluntarily reducing load during an emergency event. - PJM Economic Load Response The Economic Load Response Program is designed to provide incentive to end-use customers or Curtailment Service Providers ("CSP") to enhance the ability and opportunity for reduction of consumption when PJM Locational Marginal Prices ("LMP") are high. - Metering Reconciliation Metering errors and corrections that are reconciled at the end of each month by a meter error correction charge adjustment. - Inadvertent Interchange Differences between hourly net actual energy flows and net scheduled energy flow into or out of the PJM control area. - Unscheduled Transmission Service Service that PJM Members can provide to or receive from the New York ISO and are credited or charged according to the Operating Agreement. - Financial Transmission Rights ("FTRs") Auction Market Participants may purchase/ sell FTRs by participating in the Annual and Monthly auctions. - Auction Revenue Rights ("ARRs") ARRs are the mechanism by which the proceeds from the FTR auctions are allocated.